 13. We also recognize the great opportunities arising from information sharing.
 Access to information is essential for people to take decisions concerning their future.
 It is also an essential precondition for effective public participation and can help save lives, particularly with respect to reducing the exposure of the poor and vulnerable to hazardous substances, climate-related extreme events and other economic, social and environmental shocks and disasters.

 14. We reaffirm the Protocol’s importance in promoting sustainable consumption and production patterns, by encouraging companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle.
-We call upon Parties to further raise awareness about pollutant release and transfer registers and to ensure that people everywhere have access to relevant information on releases of hazardous substances and the transfer of waste.
-We also recognize the need to address the problem of chemical substances in products, as potential emerging pollutants.
+We call upon Parties and Signatories to develop and further operate efficient user-friendly pollutant release and transfer registers, to further raise awareness about pollutant release and transfer registers and to ensure that people everywhere have access to relevant information on releases of hazardous substances and the transfer of waste.
+We also recognize the need to address the problem of chemical substances in products, as potential emerging pollutants, and the need to provide more information on water, energy and resources use to promote sustainable environmental management.

 Ensuring sustainable decision-making